Find Affordable College Courses

 Montgomery, AL

 A rank of #3 on this year’s list means Herzing University - Birmingham is a great place for homeland security, law enforcement and firefighting students working on their online associate degree.
-Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a fairly small student population.
+Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit college with a small student population.

 Best Homeland Security, Law Enforcement & Firefighting Colleges in the Southeast Region